-The College of Business offers the Master of Business Administration (M.B.A.), the Master of Accountancy (MAC), the Master of Accounting Science (M.A.S.) with an area of study, the Master of Science in Taxation (M.S.T.), the Master of Science (M.S.) in finance, the Master of Science (M.S.) in digital marketing, the Master of Science (M.S.) in digital marketing, the Master of Science (M.S.) in data analytics, and the Master of Science (M.S.) in management information systems.
+The College of Business offers the Master of Business Administration (M.B.A.), the Master of Accountancy (MAC), the Master of Accounting Science (M.A.S.) with an area of study, the Master of Science in Taxation (M.S.T.), the Master of Science (M.S.) in finance, the Master of Science (M.S.) in digital marketing, the Master of Science (M.S.) in data analytics, and the Master of Science (M.S.) in management information systems.
 These programs are accredited by AACSB International-The Association to Advance Collegiate Schools of Business.